BYD F3: 2014 facelift

-2015 facelift L3 version
+2016 facelift (MY2016–2020)

-The first generation BYD F3 received another facelift in 2015.
+The F3 received another facelift in 2015 for the 2016 model year.
 The updated F3 is powered by the same 1.5 liter inline-four engine with 109 hp, mated to a five-speed manual transmission or a six-speed automatic transmission.
 The facelift features redesigned front ends and rear ends.
+The F3 2016 facelift was rebadged and sold as the updated BYD L3 in foreign markets.
+The last model year update was in 2020 while still carrying the 2016 model year appearance.